elibrowne/html-assignment/README.md

 33fb6c2 (it's called "Edited README a bit")

 ## Commit to use for Bootstrap
-b8c0769 (it's called like "Added alert, finished five classes")
+b8c0769 (it's called like "Added alert, finished five classes").
+Note: it is on a new branch called "bootstrap", it is **not** on the master branch (sorry if that makes things harder!
+I can merge them if you'd like, but I wanted to separate the two websites)

 ## Advanced HTML
 I have a navbar, some layout work, and a button to toggle dark and light mode on my website, the last of which is the most advanced feature of my page.